Toxic Metals and Chelation

 and served for more than half a century - get this - "people who have much less than I do."
 You are out of acceptable excuses!

-Whatever your excuses, it is time for you to engage your own Shortcuts Way For Life attitude.
+Whatever your excuses, it is time for you to engage your own Shortcuts Way of Living attitude.

-Everything gets easier, more productive, infinitely more satisfying with the Shortcuts Way For Life.
+Everything gets easier, more productive, infinitely more satisfying with the Shortcuts Way of Living.

 This simply means that, most every waking minute of the day, you look more at answers than at problems.